dgroomes/logging-playground/README.md

 📚 Learning and experimenting with logging libraries in the Java ecosystem.

----

-The project illustrates different concepts, patterns and examples via standalone sub-projects:
+## Standalone subprojects

+This repository illustrates different concepts, patterns and examples via standalone subprojects.
+Each sub-project is completely independent of the others and do not depend on the root project.
+This _standalone sub-project constraint_ forces the subprojects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.

+The subprojects include:

 ### `slf4j-simple/`